ls1intum/Artemis/docs/user/exams/students_guide.rst

     .. note::
         You can also choose to resize any of the three sections by dragging the |outline_box|.

+- When you press |refresh_files| all unsaved changes are overwritten in the online code editor.
+Your changes are auto-saved every 30 seconds by Artemis in the code editor.

 - When you press |submit|, your changes are pushed to the version control (VC) server and a build is started on the continuous integration (CI) server.
 This is indicated by the results changing from |no_results_found| to |building_and_testing|.
 You need to first press |submit| to get feedback on your submissions build status.

     .. warning::